ip-is-not-an-id/ip-is-not-an-id/README.md

 --->

 Hi World.
 I'm currently enrolled in a undergrad program in science, so I especially into projects that are related to the same.
-I am really curious about anything science related, so feel free to drop a hi or invite me to code with your team ;}
+I am really curious about anything science related, ( so feel free to drop a hi or invite me to code with your team : P.S.
+I am currently not available )
 I am also interested in chess and problem solving puzzles like logical riddles, crosswords, and sudoku.
 I also like probability and statistics, but, I'm still learning, ...
 Looking forward to working with you on interesting projects,